ksunaly/bigquery_dbt_looker/README.md

   Each stage can have its own purpose, such as raw data processing, transformation, and final reporting.
   This structure not only clarifies the workflow but also makes it easier to troubleshoot and make changes, leading to a more efficient development process.
   **Action**
-1. Create dbt folder with following structure:
+1. Create dbt folder with medallion-architecture:
+   A medallion architecture is a data design pattern used to logically organize data in a lakehouse, with the goal of incrementally and progressively improving the structure and quality of data as it flows through each layer of the architecture (from Bronze ⇒ Silver ⇒
+   Gold layer tables).
 - `dbt/models/`
   - `bronze/`: contains raw, unprocessed data.
-  - `silver/`: (Optional) Contains cleaned and enriched data.
+  - `silver/`: (Optional) Contains cleaned and enriched data, the data is matched, merged, conformed and cleansed ("just-enough") so that the Silver layer can provide an "Enterprise view"
   - `gold/`: Contains fully processed and ready-for-analysis data.

 **Bronze Layer Setup**

-   **SQL Files**:
+   **DBT models**:
-   - Create `.sql` files with the names of the tables:
+   - Create  dbt models for 3 tables:
      - `bronze_orders.sql`
      - `bronze_agents.sql`
      - `bronze_fulfillments.sql`

-   - In each `.sql` file, write the SQL code to extract data using the `source` function.
-Note that you should **not** directly reference the table names in the SQL files; instead, reference the source defined in the `source.yml` file.
+   - In each dbt model, write the SQL code to extract data using the `source` function.
+Note that you should **not** directly reference the table names in dbt model; instead, reference the source defined in the `source.yml` file.

   **YAML Files**:
    - Create a corresponding `.yml` file for each of the tables: